dissyulina/trivia-world/README.md

    **Solution**: After discussing it with my mentor, I decided to create a Change Player button on the Landing page.
 When the user plays the game for the first time on that device (there’s no data detected in the local storage), a modal pops up to prompt the user to input a username.
 While when there’s already data in the local storage, the landing page will display a welcome greeting to the last username that played the game.
 If new players want to play, they can click the Change Player button at the top right of the landing page.

-5. **Issue**: When the questions from Open Trivia DB were displayed, I encountered unfamiliar strings such as “&#039;”.
+5. **Issue**: When the questions from Open Trivia DB were displayed, I encountered unfamiliar strings such as ```&#039;```.
 I didn’t know what it was and had some difficulty searching it on google.
-   **Solution**: After searching on Slack, there was a thread with the same problem, and one of the replies informed that it was HTML entities.
+   **Solution**: After searching on Slack, there was a thread with the same problem, and one of the replies informed that it was HTML entity.
 I searched again on the internet with the HTML entities as keyword and found a very simple solution [here on Stack Overflow](https://stackoverflow.com/questions/5796718/html-entity-decode).

 ### **Known Issues & Unsolved Bugs**